Surrogate models for vibrational entropy based on a spatial decomposition: Surrogate Models

 \subsection{Atomic Cluster Expansion (ACE)}

 Accurate energy and force calculations are best achieved through electronic structure techniques like DFT.
 However, DFT has limitations for larger systems and longer timescales.
-To overcome these limitations, machine-learned interatomic potentials (MLIPs), trained on DFT data, have become essential in computational materials science due to their high fidelity~\cite{2019-ship1, PhysRevLett.104.136403, PhysRevLett.98.146401, doi:10.1021/jacs.3c04030, Rosenbrock2021, Shapeev2016MomentTensor}.
+To overcome these limitations, machine-learned interatomic potentials (MLIPs), trained on DFT data, have become essential in computational materials science due to their high accuracy and transferrability~\cite{2019-ship1, PhysRevLett.104.136403, PhysRevLett.98.146401, doi:10.1021/jacs.3c04030, wang2024theoretical, Shapeev2016MomentTensor}.
 This methodology can be directly transferred to learn surrogate models for entropy.

-We utilize the linear atomic cluster expansion (ACE) parameterisation~\cite{PhysRevMaterials.6.013804}.
+We utilize the linear atomic cluster expansion (ACE) parameterisation~\cite{PhysRevMaterials.6.013804, wang2024theoretical}.
 All in-use MLIPs for materials typically express the total energy, $\E_{\text{ML}}$, as an sum over individual site energies.
 Leveraging the locality of site entropy, as established in Theorem~\ref{thm:local}, the same approach employed for energy modeling can be seamlessly applied.